Singapore's Energy Week conference to test reopening strategy

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Singapore's government has rolled out strict measures to stop the spread of the virus, such as implementing a partial lockdown for two months, mandatory use of masks and limiting outdoor gatherings to just five people.

+The economy has gradually reopened since mid-June, and new local daily cases have dwindled in recent weeks to low single digits or zero.

-The conference is viewed by authorities as a pilot to see if their measures can help create a safe environment to allow other large events, after other high-profile one such as the Formula One race and Asia Pacific Petroleum Conference were scrapped or went online this year.
+The conference is viewed by authorities as a pilot to see if their measures can help create a safe environment to allow large events, after other high-profile ones such as the Formula One race and Asia Pacific Petroleum Conference were scrapped or went online this year.

 This energy event comes ahead of December's fintech festival, that will also adopt the online and physical model.
-The conference, which attracted about 60,000 participants last year, will have speakers including Citigroup's chief executive officer (CEO)-designate Jane Fraser, Standard Chartered's CEO Bill Winters and Microsoft's CEO Satya Nadella.
+The conference, which attracted about 60,000 participants last year, will have speakers including Citigroup chief executive officer-designate Jane Fraser, Standard Chartered CEO Bill Winters and Microsoft CEO Satya Nadella.
+BLOOMBERG

 BT is now on Telegram!